Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Method 3.
 Disable Real-Time Protection

-Real-time protection of Windows Defender Antivirus seems like the cause of Windows 10 file copy slow in many cases.
+Real-time protection of Windows Defender Antivirus seems like the cause of the Windows 10 file copy slow in many cases.
 During data transferring, it might scan all the files for malware presence and significantly slow down the process.
 Besides, it can also hold up system resources and affect the overall operation smoothness.
-So you can give it ago to disable this feature.
+So you can give it time to disable this feature.

-2. Click Manage settings under Virus & threat protection settings.
+2. Click Manage settings under Virus & Threat Protection settings.

+3. Toggle off Real-time protection and try copying files again.
 If you want to enable it afterward, just toggle on the button.

 Real Time Protection